 Blech.
 The author uses a unique narrative style that is supposed to be all innovative and such.
 It’s really just dumb.
 (Hilarious parody here).

 Reason #2: Here’s where I get really heated (so please excuse me while I get melodramatic)–

-Adding yet another fictitious book or movie about the German Holocaust of World War II to the hundreds that already exist is not a good idea, at least not while there is a dearth of works about the other genocides of our time.
+Adding yet another fictitious book or movie about the Nazi Holocaust to the hundreds that already exist is not a good idea, at least not while there is a dearth of works about the other genocides of our time.

 In Constitutional Law class, on of my law school classmates made the following analogy (I forget what it was about):